-‘Bold And The Beautiful’ Spoilers For Thursday: Thomas Stuns Hope By Defending Liam
+'Bold And The Beautiful' Spoilers For Thursday: Thomas Stuns Hope By Defending Liam

-The Forrester heir will comfort Hope, per the daily spoilers, when he learns that Liam Spencer (Scott Clifton) had sex with his sister.
-Those who follow the soap opera know that he was counting on his former brother-in-law cheating sooner or later.
+The Forrester heir will comfort Hope, per the daily spoilers, when he learns that Liam Spencer (Scott Clifton) went to bed with his sister.
+Those who follow the soap opera know that he was expecting his former brother-in-law to cheat sooner or later.

 However, the designer had struck gold when he came home.
 He overheard Liam apologize for sleeping with his ex-wife.
 Hope was tired of his excuses.
 She knew that her husband loved her, but she needed space.